Defending LVLMs Against Vision Attacks through Partial-Perception Supervision: Background

 \subsection{Multi-Agent Collaboration}

-By facilitating collaboration among multiple models/agents, the multi-agent system can mitigate the problems associated with a single model and yield responses with higher reliability. \citet{du2023improving} enhance factual correctness and reasoning accuracy through multi-agent debates. \citet{liang2023encouraging} propose a multi-agent debate framework that accomplishes challenging reasoning tasks through the debate among agents. \citet{li2024your} assigns different persona roles to each agent to simulate a variety of social perspectives and uses a jury mechanism to mitigate the biases present in LLMs. \citet{zhang2024psysafe} investigate the impact of agents' psychology on safety in multi-agent systems and have set up doctor agents and police agents within the system to conduct psychological analysis and defense for the agents, thereby enhancing the overall system's security. \citet{rasal2024llm} introduce a novel multi-agent communication pipeline, to enhance LLMs' problem-solving capabilities. \citet{lin2024interpreting} investigate that multi-agent debate can effectively alleviate model hallucinations. \looseness=-1
+By facilitating collaboration among multiple models/agents, the multi-agent system can mitigate the problems associated with a single model and yield responses with higher reliability. \citet{du2023improving} enhance factual correctness and reasoning accuracy through multi-agent debates. \citet{liang2023encouraging} propose a multi-agent debate framework that accomplishes challenging reasoning tasks through the debate among agents. \citet{li2024your} assigns different persona roles to each agent to simulate a variety of social perspectives and uses a jury mechanism to mitigate the biases present in LLMs. \citet{zhang2024psysafe} investigate the impact of agents' psychology on safety in multi-agent systems and have set up doctor agents and police agents within the system to conduct psychological analysis and defense for the agents, thereby enhancing the overall system's security. \citet{rasal2024llm} introduce a novel multi-agent communication pipeline to enhance LLMs' problem-solving capabilities. \citet{lin2024interpreting} investigate that multi-agent debate can effectively alleviate model hallucinations.
+In this paper, the proposed method can also be viewed as a collaboration between weak and strong agents. \looseness=-1